Avatar: The Way of Water: Theatrical

+Initial screening

-Avatar: The Way of Waters world premiere was held on December 6, 2022, at the Odeon Luxe Leicester Square in London.
+The world premiere of Avatar: The Way of Water was held on December 6, 2022, at the Odeon Luxe Leicester Square in London.
 The film was released to theaters in some countries on December 14, 2022, and was theatrically released in the United States on December 16 by Disney subsidiary 20th Century Studios.
-The film is the first in the series to be released under Disney, since its acquisition of the entertainment properties of 21st Century Fox and therein the rights to Avatar in 2019.
-The film was released in RealD 3D, Dolby Cinema, IMAX and IMAX 3D formats.
+(Note: Attributed to multiple references:) Unlike Avatar, the sequel was released by Disney, which had acquired the entertainment properties of 21st Century Fox in 2019.
+The Way of Water was released in RealD 3D, Dolby Cinema, IMAX and IMAX 3D formats, and in Dolby Vision.
 Select showings also had support for a dynamic high frame rate of up to 48 frames per second.
-The Way of Water, alongside the forthcoming sequels, was released in Dolby Vision.
-The Way of Water is one of the widest releases ever given for a Disney film, debuting on over 12,000 screens in the United States and Canada and 40,000 internationally.
+The film had one of the widest releases ever for a Disney film, debuting on over 12,000 screens in the United States and Canada and 40,000 internationally.

 The 2023 Hollywood Professional Association Tech Retreat revealed that 1,065 individual Digital Cinema Packages (DCPs) were created for the film's theatrical release.
-This includes specific variations of the film presented in formats such as 2D, 3D, HDR, 4K, varying light levels, aspect ratios and various audio formats, as well as 51 subtitled languages and 28 dubbed language variations.
-According to Disney's Motion Pictures Operations VP Kim Beresford, the film was divided into 15 reels (resulting in 6,338 portions) to be completed in time; allowing the DCP mastering team to begin creating delivery elements before the complete film was locked.
+This included specific versions of the film presented in formats such as 2D, 3D, HDR, 4K, varying light levels, aspect ratios and various audio formats, as well as 51 subtitled languages and 28 dubbed language variations.
 Roughly 800 DCPs were reviewed for quality control five days prior to the film's release date.
-Walt Disney Studios' VP of Distribution Technology Mark Arana said: "We had to turn our operation into a 24/7 support model."
-Additionally, Disney's distribution team invented a new system to create and keep track of the numerous versions as well as a cloud-based DCP mastering tool.
+Disney's distribution team invented a new system to create and keep track of the numerous versions, and also created a cloud-based DCP mastering tool.